Dog Debarking: Overview

 Modifications in Behavior:

 Training dogs not to bark; Dogs can be trained to be desensitized against the stimulus of the causes of barking.
-In this regard a series of commands can be effectively taught.
+In this regard a series of commands can be effectively taught (you can read more on how to train your dog not to bark here).
 Dogs should be exposed to several stimuli, and then rewarded for remaining calm.
 The intensity of a stimulus is increased each consecutive day.
 A three month course of action is considered sufficient for improvement.

 It should be noted that training for stopping dog barking should only be initiated after thoroughly considering the cause of the dog bark.
 In many cases like anxiety, deafness, aging, eye sight problems etc. desensitizing is usually not effective.
 Similarly, some watch dog breeds, if when young in age were trained or rewarded for barking, it may be hard to conduct desensitization.

 Bark Collars; Other then for training, several “Bark Collars” are used for dog debarking.
 "Shock Collars" are those which deliver an electric shock of varied sensitivity to the dog, which may be automatic or manual, when the dog barks.
 In the case of consistent barking, this product usually shuts down to prevent too much shocking.
 This product is effective but can cause slight pain and irreversible behavioral changes in dogs.

 Another collar used is called a “Sonic collar”.
 These collars produce noise or an annoying sound wave for a dog, if it barks consistently.
 This method is considered not to be that effective.

 "Citronella Collars" are considered to be the most effective.
 These collars release a citronella squirt after a dog barks.
 It is a gentle way for canine debarking.
 Since dogs are more sensitive to smell, the use of this collar intermittently is more effective.